GrahamDumpleton/mod_wsgi/docs/error-reference.rst

    install where the parent runs as root.

 :Outcome:
-   The daemon process exits.
+   The daemon process exits after a 20-second anti-fork-bomb delay (the failure is logged a second time via the :ref:`WSGI0025` companion message).
 Apache respawns it.

 :Operator action:
    Verify the group exists and that Apache is running with sufficient